-Participate in Research and Creative Works
+Participate in Research, Scholarship, and Creative Activities

 Human and Animal Subjects Research

 The University of Vermont has made a firm commitment to the protection of human subjects and the humane care and use of animals in activities related to research.

 If your research or creative activity involves human or animal subjects, then you must comply with established ethical standards.
 Learn more about Human Subjects Research and Animal Subjects Research.

 Review the specific policies the university has to ensure that all research is performed safely and ethically.

 Many departments and programs at UVM have websites that detail research and creative opportunities.
 Read the ever growing list of these departments.
 If you do not find what you are looking for, contact us for more information.
 If you would like your organization listed, please contact us as well.
 View the List